Ronald S. Sullivan Jr.: Defense of Harvey Weinstein

-From July 1, 2009, to June 30, 2019, Sullivan and his wife (Harvard Law School instructor and Class of 1994 Harvard Law School alumna Stephanie Robinson) served as Faculty Deans of Winthrop House at Harvard College, where they lived with their two young sons and were known as the first black Faculty Deans in the history of the college.
-On January 23, 2019, it was announced, and confirmed by news outlets such as CNN, that Sullivan had joined the legal defense team of Harvey Weinstein, a movie mogul facing multiple charges of rape and other sexual assault.
-Sullivan’s decision met with criticism from Harvard University students, faculty, and administrators, including an online petition by students seeking the removal of Sullivan as Faculty Dean of Winthrop House.
+On January 23, 2019, it was announced, and confirmed by news outlets such as CNN, that Sullivan, with Jose Baez and Duncan Levin had joined the legal defense team of Harvey Weinstein, a movie mogul facing multiple charges of rape and other sexual assault.
+Sullivan's decision met with criticism from Harvard University students, faculty, and administrators, including an online petition by students seeking the removal of Sullivan as Faculty Dean of Winthrop House.
 A letter supporting Sullivan, signed by 52 Harvard Law School professors, appeared in The Boston Globe on March 8, 2019.

 Following the aforementioned criticism, as well as subsequent allegations by Winthrop House students, tutors, and staff of a toxic environment under Sullivan and Robinson stretching back to 2016, the Dean of Harvard College, Rakesh Khurana, announced on May 11, 2019, that he would not renew the appointments of Sullivan and Robinson as Faculty Deans when their appointments expired on June 30, 2019.
-In response, Sullivan wrote an op-ed piece in The New York Times.
+That week Sullivan announced he would step down from Weinstein's defense team.
+Sullivan later published an op-ed about the experience in The New York Times.

-Politics
+Personal life

 Sullivan supported fellow Harvard Law School alumnus Barack Obama in the 2008 presidential election where he chaired then-Senator Obama's Criminal Justice Policy Group.
 Fellow Harvard Law School professor and Obama supporter Charles Ogletree mentored Sullivan when Sullivan was a law school student.

-On November 19, 2019, the United States Tax Court ruled that over $1 million in unpaid taxes was owed by Ronald Sullivan, who had not filed income tax returns between 2005 and 2013.
-The amount, which Sullivan had been disputing, was mainly attributed to the sale of Sullivan's former home in 2013.
+On November 19, 2019, the United States Tax Court ruled that he owed over $1 million in unpaid taxes, and had not filed income tax returns between 2005 and 2013.
+The amount, which Sullivan had been disputing, was mainly attributed to the sale of his former home in 2013.